Skip to main content

 Washington's Sex Offender Residency Policies Need Serious Reform

 Parents deserve straightforward access to accurate information.
-They deserve public safety policies that genuinely reduce risk not policies designed around the comfort of offenders or the avoidance of difficult conversations.
+They deserve public safety policies that genuinely reduce risk .
+Not policies designed around the comfort of offenders or the avoidance of difficult conversations.
 This page is about both.
-What the data shows, what Washington's law currently allows, how we compare to other states, and what needs to change.
+What the data shows and what Washington's law currently allows.
+How we compare to other states and what needs to change.

-Washington State largely lacks such statewide residency restrictions.
-While Washington does maintain a sex offender registry and requires offenders to register their address with law enforcement, state law does not prohibit high risk offenders from living near schools or other locations where children regularly gather.
-Some individual cities and counties have enacted local restrictions, but there is no uniform statewide standard meaning the level of protection a child receives depends entirely on which city or county they happen to live in.
+Some individual cities and counties have enacted their own local restrictions.
+But there is no uniform statewide standard.
+Meaning the level of protection a child receives depends entirely on which city or county they happen to live in.

 Even a single high risk offender living near a school is one too many.
 The question is not whether this is convenient to fix.
 The question is whether we are willing to protect children or not.